Disaster Recovery Testing for Hedge Funds: Frequently Asked Questions

 If regular testing is a critical component of an effective DR solution, why do many firms fail to do so?
-In working on the Eze Disaster Recovery team for several years, I have heard a variety of reasons from clients as to why this is the case.
+In working on the Eze Disaster Recovery team, I have heard a variety of reasons from clients as to why this is the case.
 The most common reasons include:

 Here at Eze Castle, we strive to educate our clients on different testing methods so that they find an option that best meets their unique business requirements.
 Current technologies allow IT providers to overcome just about any objection users may have with regards to DR testing.

-As we continue to educate firms on disaster recovery testing methods and the available options, we have seen a drastic increase in the number of clients that elect to implement regular testing procedures.
+As we continue to educate our hedge fund and investment firm clients on disaster recovery testing methods and the available options, we have seen a drastic increase in the number of clients that elect to implement regular testing procedures.
 More and more clients are requiring their full user base to test as well.
 Additionally, we are hearing from a growing number of hedge fund clients whose investors now require them to test their DR solutions and report on the results from those tests.
 This trend is putting more pressure on firms to participate in regular testing than ever before.

-Following is an FAQs DR testing, with common questions we get from our hedge fund clients:
+Following are some FAQs on DR testing, including common questions we hear from our hedge fund clients: